 I wound up leaving that job for one that paid literally half as well and offered even fewer hours.
 In effect, I made the difficult decision to take a pay cut of greater than 50% at my next internship in order to work at a smaller shop where I respected the work and aligned with the values of the people.

 And you know what?
 It was unequivocally the best decision I could have made.
 Sure, it was tough.
 But I was happier, I was doing better work, and because of that, it led to things my previous position never could have.

 Some time later, motivated by some tight financial times, I made the opposite decision.
 I took on the best-paying freelance project I'd ever gotten even though I couldn't actually get behind the values of the client.
 And as you may have guessed, I was abjectly miserable.
 There was a point in the middle of the dozens and dozens of hours of work that I had agreed to and that I couldn't possibly outsource when I thought to myself, I would actually pay my contract to get out of doing this work right now.

 The thing is, the work itself wasn't bad.
 In fact, it was the kind of work that, under most other circumstances, I might have been doing just for fun.
 But knowing that my time and efforts were being transformed into a vehicle for furthering goals I didn't agree with for people whose values didn't align to mine sucked any hope of enjoyment out of the project.
 It was supposed to be freedom; it became entrapment.

 Design is hard enough work as it is.
-Don’t make it harder by shackling yourself to people and projects you don’t care about.
-It’s never worth it.
-Financial deficiency is an easier burden to carry than creative despair.
+Don't make it harder by shackling yourself to people and projects you don't care about.
+It's never worth it.
+Assuming your needs are met otherwise, financial deficiency is an easier burden to carry than creative despair.

 School Doesn't Prepare You to Manage a Professional Workload